-Now in 2009 we are back in California.
-We had so much fun moving up to Washington in 2006, we decided to move back to Calif. to experience the thrill of it all, again.
+In 2009 we moved back to California.
 Currently, we live in Nuevo,CA. We can be reached by email or phone.
 My cell phone number is 951-663-2976 & land line 951-325-7958.
-Cells are not dependable in our area, text go through when calls do not, but the landline works great.
+Cells are not dependable in our area, however, text go through when calls do not, but the landline works great.

-Aussies excel in agility, herding, conformation, obedience and just being your best friend.
+Aussies excel in agility, herding, conformation, obedience, tracking, scent work and just being your best friend.
 We’ve even done Search and Rescue with one of our boys, Gorgeous.
 He was ready for certification testing in less than 3 mos. compared to the normal 9 mos. of training, and accepted and “hit” upon cadaver scenting.

 Our bloodlines are strong and sound.
-We do not breed any dog that rates less than OFA (Orthopedic Foundation for Animals) Good and are very selective when breeding to outside dogs due to the issues of genetic eye soundness and of course the issues of epilepsy and other prevalent genetic diseases now sadly permeated in this wonderful breed.
-Our dogs eyes are cleared yearly and puppies at 7 weeks of age by veterinary Ophthalmologist, and now we do genetic testing for HC (hereditary eye cataracts) and at times the MDR1 testing.
-There is proof that even if a dog tests N/N on MDR1 it can still have a reaction to Ivermectin products and other sensitive items.
-I no longer feel it is an important test to do as it gives people a very false sense of security thinking their Aussie (or any merle gene dog) is safe to administer Ivermectin products such as heartworm meds, when in fact it may not be and the dog could still be in danger.
-That being said, we do our best to ensure our dogs are as genetically sound and free of genetic diseases as possible.
+We do not breed any dog whose hips rates less than OFA (Orthopedic Foundation for Animals) Good and Elbows Normal.
+We are very selective when breeding to outside dogs due to the issues of genetic eye soundness and of course the issues of epilepsy and other prevalent genetic diseases now sadly permeated in this wonderful breed.
+Our dogs eyes are cleared yearly and puppies at 7 weeks of age by veterinary Ophthalmologist, we have tested every puppy, and every adult since the early 1990’s and have never had a dog diagnosed with CEA, PRA, PRCD which means we do not have any of these eye diseases in our bloodlines, past and present.
+Now we do genetic testing for HSF4 (hereditary eye cataracts), DM (Canine Degenerative Myelopathy), and MDR1 (Multi Drug Sensitivity) testing.
+There is proof that even if a dog tests N/N (which means they do not have that gene for that condition in their body), for MDR1 it can still have a severe reaction to Ivermectin products and other sensitive items such as drugs used for anesthetizing.
+I do test the parents for MDR1 which will let us know if any pups could be carriers.
+None should be afflicted as we would not knowingly breed a carrier to a carrier.
+However even if the dogs are cleared (N/N) in this test it gives a false sense of security thinking their Aussie (or any merle gene dog) is safe to administer Ivermectin products such as heartworm meds, and some anesthetic drugs when in fact it may not be and the dog could still be in danger.
+Always remind your veterinarian that this is an Aussie and to use extreme caution when administering drugs to it.
+That being said, we do our best to ensure our dogs are as genetically sound and free of genetic diseases and conditions as possible.